List of female nominees for the Nobel Prize: Physiology or Medicine

+Starting from 1912 to 1953, 15 women have been nominated for the Nobel Prize in Physiology or Medicine wherein one was declared invalid, one was purportedly recommended and one was subsequently awarded.

 Physics

-Starting from 1902 to 1970, 10 women have been nominated for the Nobel Prize in Physics and three of the nominees were subsequently awarded.
+Starting from 1902 to 1974, 13 women have been nominated for the Nobel Prize in Physics and three of the nominees were subsequently awarded.

 Chemistry

-Starting 1911 to 1970, 15 women have been nominated for the Nobel Prize in Chemistry and 3 of these nominees were subsequently awarded.
+Starting 1911 to 1974, 15 women have been nominated for the Nobel Prize in Chemistry and 3 of these nominees were subsequently awarded.